 - Open all year round

-- Minimum of three nights which includes hot air ballooning, weather permitting (non-redeemable)
+- Minimum of three nights which includes a scenic Sossusvlei helicopter transfer, weather permitting (non-redeemable)

 - Exceptions can be made for 2 night stays on case by case basis (excluding hot air ballooning)